A.D. Club: Clubhouse

 Before 1872, the A.D.
 Club rented rooms in the upper story of a brick house on Palmer Street in Cambridge, Massachusetts.
 In 1873, it moved to a building on Brattle Street.
 In September 1878, the club leased a house on the corner of Mt.
 Auburn and Dunster Streets; later, alumni raised funds to purchase the property.

 In April 1899, the club purchased the property from the Helen Niles estate, at the corner of Plympton Street and Massachusetts Avenue in Cambridge.
 There, construction began on a new clubhouse in May 1900.
 In September 1900, the club moved to its present clubhouse at 1 Plympton Street.
 The club occupied the top two stories of the brick and stone building and rented the first floor to a music store and a tailor's shop.

 A fire started on the first floor of the building on January 18, 1902, causing smoke damage to the club's quarters.
 In April 1926, there was another fire, requiring $1,000 in repairs.
 In 2020, the A.D.
 Club's house was valued at $7,208,500.

 Membership

 The A.D.
 Club's members are male students who typically join during their sophomore year.
 In 2015, the A.D.
 Club decided to remain all-male, despite pressure from the university to go co-educational.

 Members are recruited during Punch, a six-week-long process for all of Harvard's final clubs that takes place annually from October to early December.
 A.D.
 Club membership had traditionally been by invitation only.
 The club held its first open Punch in the fall of 2017, in response to the university's criticism of final clubs' exclusivity.
 This allows any male student to attend A.D.
 Club's Punch events and possibly gain membership into the club.

 Notable members

-Following are some of the notable members of the A.D.
-Club.
+Notable members of the A.D.
+Club include: